 Nearly every archaeological site in Italy, and there’s plenty of them, ranging from Roman to Greek to Etruscan, allows dogs on a leash.
 Here are some of the sites we visited (or could have visited) with our dog:

-- Pompeii: The most famous archaeological site in Italy, dogs are allowed as long as they are carried inside buildings (or one of you stays outside)
+- Pompeii: The most famous archaeological site in Italy, small pets are allowed as long as they remain on a leash and are carried inside buildings (or one of you stays outside)

 - Ostia Antica: If visiting Rome with your dog, head instead to the harbour city of ancient Rome, located just 45 minutes south-west via metro and local train